Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Minimum Flipping Actions for Reachability

-In this section, we first give the problem statement, namely, finding the optimal policy under which the reachability can be realized using minimum flipping actions.
-Then, we present the reward setting under which the highest return is obtained only if the corresponding policy meets the goal.
-At last, two algorithms for obtaining the optimal policies are given, namely, $Q$L, and small memory $Q$L for large-scale systems.
+In this section, we aim to solve Problem 2 (\ref{eqflipaction}).
+First, we propose a reward setting in which the highest return is achieved only when the policy successfully reaches the goal.
+Then, we propose two algorithms for obtaining the optimal policies: $Q$L for small-scale BCNs, and small memory $Q$L for large-scale ones.

-$\mathbf{Problem\ 2}$: To reduce control costs, we hope to find the optimal policy, under which the reachability can be realized using minimum flipping actions.
-The above problem can be transformed into finding the policy $\pi^*$ for the reachability, which satisfies

-where $n_t$ is the number of the nodes to be flipped at $t$, $T$ is the terminal time step.
-The terminal states are defined as $\forall x_d\in\mathcal{M}_{d}$.
-It is worth noting that $\pi^*$ is not necessarily unique, since there may exist two or more $\pi^*$ such that the reachability is realized with minimum flipping actions.